By Darius Helm

 Larkin’s projects, which are all in California, are generally site-oriented, and they often involve constructing some sort of outdoor space-most commonly a loggia-a solid, covered outdoor area that also has its roots in Mediterranean architecture, updated with flat screen TVs, sumptuous sofas, cooking ranges and just about every other modern amenity.

 Flooring plays a critical role in the expression of these designs, which rely on as seamless a transition between the inside and outside as possible.
 The continuity of the floor pattern is one of the most visible ways of conveying this impression, and it can also be a challenge.
-For instance, Larkin often uses hardwood for the interior, then tries to match it with a wood-look porcelain for the outdoor space.
+For instance, Larkin often uses hardwood for the interior, then tries to match it with a wood-look tile for the outdoor space.
 Matching the color and design is imperative, since even a subtle shift at the threshold can entirely destroy the impression of continuity.
 On occasion, Larkin has used an engineered wood for the exterior.

 While these outdoor rooms are mostly in the high-end market, Larkin says it’s creeping its way down.
 For instance, his firm is currently doing a handful of condo projects-in places like West Hollywood, 120 feet of outdoor space is mandated for condos-and he sees more and more activity in the mass market, as lower-cost materials are introduced.

 The area rug and ceramic tile categories both actively develop products for outdoor living.
-While other types of flooring may be suitable, particularly for enclosed or dry environments, the market isn’t really big enough for, say, an engineered hardwood producer to create specialized outdoor lines with interior aesthetics.
+While other types of wood flooring may be suitable, particularly for enclosed or dry environments, the market isn’t really big enough for, say, an engineered hardwood producer to create specialized outdoor lines with interior aesthetics.

 One of the easiest and most affordable ways to decorate an exterior space is with an area rug.
 Over the last decade, several manufacturers have developed indoor/outdoor area rug lines, and the public has been enthusiastic about not just the function but also the overall look of the product, particularly the flatweave effect.
 A lot of people buy the rugs and use them indoors.